oschrenk/notes/wsdl.md

 Is the most important element.
 It describes a web service, the operations and the messages.
 It can be compared to a class of a traditional programming language.
 Each operation can be compared to function.

-There are four types of oeration
+There are four types of operations:
 - One-way: The operation can receive a message but will not return a response
 - Request-response:	The operation can receive a request and will return a response
 - Solicit-response: The operation can send a request and will wait for a response